Horse64/core.horse64.org/docs/Features.md

 (This is very subjective.)

-- **Approachable but capable.** Clean dynamic types, but more AOT error checks than most scripting.
+- **Approachable but capable.** Clean dynamic types, but more AOT error checks than common for dynamic languages.

 - **Self-contained.** For deploying server and desktop apps easily.